eawilson-CompBio/EnsembleMHC-Covid/manuscript_figures/README.md

 # Manuscript Figure generation

-This directory is primiarily for recreating the manuscript figures.
+This directory is primarily for recreating the manuscript figures.
 As a general rule of thumb, generate the main text figures before the SI figures.

 ## setup